in /equality report

 Would it be worth to volunteer for an organisation helping homeless people?
 Or even create one?
 And over again what about campaigning and raising awareness.
 Could there also be different ways you could help?

 Without going deep into tripled universities’ fees in England too much, how could we change this?
 Could we start to learn about whatever we enjoy by ourselves?
 Then find like-minded people and join groups?
-There is an amazing quantity of good quality information out there to learn from.
+There is an amazing quantity of good quality information and people out there to learn from.
 If we topped it up with some ‘hands-on’ experience and volunteering in the field of our choice, would we still need a diploma to enjoy future employment?

 If we don’t create a pressure on the systems which are currently working for the privileged the most, who else will then?